TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 7/Genesis 7.3.md

 ---

-of the birds also of the heavens, seven and seven, male and female, to keep seed alive upon the face of all the earth.
+Also of the birds of the sky, seven and seven, male and female, to keep seed alive on the surface of all the earth.